Table of Contents

 - History of trauma is seen in 20% of patients with testicular torsion.

-- 1/3 have had prior episodic testicular pain which may denote previous torsion that rotated and resolved hence acts as a risk factor for recurrence.
+- 1/3 have had prior episodic testicular pain which may denote the previous torsion that rotated and resolved hence acts as a risk factor for recurrence.

 - Contraction of cremasteric muscle or dartos muscles shortens the spermatic cord and may initiate testicular torsion may play a role and is stimulated by trauma, exercise, cold, sexual stimulate.